TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

   }
 ```

 The first time I did a production build I was disappointed that each sample was built as a standalone bundle with it's own embedded copy of React.
 Fortunately, it was easy to find how to share common code in the [Rollup documentation](https://rollupjs.org/configuration-options/#output-manualchunks).
-I copied their example which puts all dependencies in `node_modules` into a shared "vendor" chunk.
-Each sample ends up being a few KB in size with each importing the 142KB common vendor chunk.
+I copied their example which puts all dependencies from `node_modules` into a shared "vendor" chunk.
+Each sample ends up being a few KB in size plus an import of the common 142KB vendor chunk.

 # Horizontal Layout List